DelazJ/MapsPrinter/docs/index.md

 1. Click the `...` button of the Projects folder` field and select the folder to use as input
-1. Fill the other settings as explained in :ref:`exportlayoutsfromproject`.
+1. Fill the other settings as explained in `exportlayoutsfromproject`.
 1. Click `Run` to execute.
    QGIS will successively open each concerned project files and output their layouts' maps.